dascth/netblink/README.md

     1. WIFI SSID: WIFI network to which your PC is also connected to.
     2. WIFI Password: WIFI password

-IF you want to test the OpenSSL server demo:
+To test out:
-  1. compile the code and load the firmware
+  1. compile the code and flash it
   2. input the context of "https://my.esp.ip.goes.here/blink" into your web browser to cause it to blink once an LED on GPIO 4
   2. input the context of "https://my.esp.ip.goes.here/turnon" into your web browser to cause it to turn on an LED on GPIO 4
   2. input the context of "https://my.esp.ip.goes.here/turnoff" into your web browser to cause it to turn off an LED on GPIO 4